I-Am-Jakoby/hak5-submissions/OMG-PS-Draw/README.md

   </ol>
 </details>

-# OMG Acid Burn
+# OMG PS-Draw

-A script I put together to torment Call Center Scammers but can be used on your friends as well.. or Foes.
+A script used to generate and draw images in the Powershell Window, used to leave a signature or perhaps taunt victims

 ## Description